Bhoos/callbreak-tournament-starter-code/README.md

 > `sanic` has been selected because it is considerably faster than `flask` but the downside is that the image size is now considerably bigger `60 MB -> 275 MB` but runs `~9x` faster on basic requests.

-`parsers/` contains script for parsing game history data.
+`parsers/` contains script for parsing game history data .
+Use the parser to convert the game history data to sandbox/game api format.

 ## Running instructions